Learning Contextually-Adaptive Rewards via Calibrated Features: Abstract

 \section{Abstract}

 A key challenge in reward learning from human input is that desired agent behavior often changes based on context.
-Traditional methods typically treat each new context as a separate task with its own reward function.
-For example, if a previously ignored stove becomes too hot to be around, the robot must learn a new reward from scratch, even though the underlying preference for prioritizing safety over efficiency remains unchanged.
-We observe that context influences not the underlying preference itself, but rather the \textit{saliency}—or importance—of reward features.
-For instance, stove heat affects the importance of the robot’s proximity, yet the human’s safety preference stays the same.
-Existing multi-task and meta IRL methods learn context-dependent representations \textit{implicitly}—without distinguishing between preferences and feature importance—resulting in substantial data requirements.
-Instead, we propose \textit{explicitly} modeling context-invariant preferences separately from context-dependent feature saliency, creating modular reward representations that adapt to new contexts.
-To achieve this, we introduce \textit{calibrated features}—representations that capture contextual effects on feature saliency—and present specialized paired comparison queries that isolate saliency from preference for efficient learning.
-Experiments with simulated users show our method significantly improves sample efficiency, requiring 10x fewer preference queries than baselines to achieve equivalent reward accuracy, with up to 15\% better performance in low-data regimes (5–10 queries).
-An in-person user study (N=12) demonstrates that participants can effectively teach their unique personal contextual preferences using our method, enabling more adaptable and personalized reward learning.
+For example, a robot must adapt to avoid a stove once it becomes hot.
+We observe that while high-level preferences (e.g., prioritizing safety over efficiency) often remain constant, context alters the \textit{saliency}--or importance--of reward features.
+For instance, stove heat changes the relevance of the robot’s proximity, not the underlying preference for safety.
+Moreover, these contextual effects recur across tasks, motivating the need for transferable representations to encode them.
+Existing multi-task and meta-learning methods simultaneously learn representations and task preferences, at best \textit{implicitly} capturing contextual effects and requiring substantial data to separate them from task-specific preferences.
+Instead, we propose \textit{explicitly} modeling and learning context-dependent feature saliency separately from context-invariant preferences.
+We introduce \textit{calibrated features}--modular representations that capture contextual effects on feature saliency--and present specialized paired comparison queries that isolate saliency from preference for efficient learning.
+Simulated experiments show our method improves sample efficiency, requiring 10x fewer preference queries than baselines to achieve equivalent reward accuracy, with up to 15\% better performance in low-data regimes (5–10 queries).
+An in-person user study (N=12) demonstrates that participants can effectively teach their personal contextual preferences with our method, enabling adaptable and personalized reward learning.